5 Ways Your Nonprofit Can Get the Most Out of Data

 Bancroft, which serves individuals with autism, traumatic brain injuries, or developmental disabilities, previously had siloed data across programs and systems.
 Communication between departments was a bottleneck to workflow, and departments couldn’t always trust that information was complete and up-to-date.

 Bancroft now utilizes a CRM for organizational data, and centralized access has strengthened the performance of multiple departments.
-Admissions can consolidate and share data.
+Admissions can consolidate, share, and manage data.
 The executive team can review high-level admissions and referrals, and deploy resources strategically.
 Marketing can report and target communications more effectively with a view of their funding mix across different programs.
 Program staff are better informed on vacancies available for clients, helping the organization achieve maximum utilization.

 Tips to Steal their Success

-No matter the work your organization does, a CRM can help you manage your unique data needs and free up capacity for your mission.
+No matter the work your organization does, a CRM can help you manage data needs and free up capacity for your mission.
 Salesforce is one example of a system that is powerful enough to give you all of the functionality mentioned here.
-Here are a few quick tips to use a CRM like Salesforce to manage and measure data at your organization:
+Here are a few quick tips to use a CRM like Salesforce to measure and manage data at your organization:

 The implications for productivity through more effective data management and reporting are vast.
 You could even begin a culture of greater data transparency within your organization.

 Timothy Stockert of COA notes that, because of their CRM-integrated portals for constituents, “everyone is more accountable to [our] data now because they know it will be public and shared with the organization.”